Sheri98/MajorProject/README.md

 Follow the steps below to set up the project on your local machine.

 ### Prerequisites

-List any software, libraries, or tools required to run the project.
-Include version numbers and installation instructions.

-Example:

 Python 3.8 or later

 ### Installation